SamehHammad/SamehHammad/README.md

 <div align="center">

  Junior Developer with 2+ years experience in building responsive websites with HTML,CSS,SASS, Bootstrap, JavaScript and Redux.
-Expertise in frameworks like React.js , React native and Angular in agile environment using git as version control.Passionate about clean code and get things done.
+Expertise in frameworks like React.js ,React native and Angular in agile environment using git as version control.Passionate about clean code and get things done.

  </div>